What is CapCut, and how do you use it?

 2. Once you’ve found your template on CapCut, click “Use Template.”
 You’ll then be asked to choose your own video to accompany the template, from your device’s photo gallery.

 3. Select your video, then click “Preview.”
-See how well the template goes with your video, and if it’s a match, carry out any further edits and hit the “Export” button as usual.
+See how well the template goes with your video, and if it’s a match, carry out further edits and hit the “Export” button as usual.

 Wrapping up on CapCut